DanielKote/Foreman2/README.md

 ![1 Rocket per minute.png](https://bitbucket.org/repo/ary6LR/images/1686665211-1%20Rocket%20per%20minute.png)

+## Download ##

+To download the latest version of Foreman please visit the "Releases" tab here on Github and download the "Release.zip" from the latest release.

 ## Usage ##

 Run Foreman.exe.
 It should automatically find your Factorio installation if you used the installer.
 Otherwise it will ask for its location.